Four ways to engage citizens in local government

 A consultation on municipal budgeting was successfully implemented in the City of Guelph in 1999 by a civil society organization called the Neighbourhood Support Coalition in collaboration with the municipal government, and with funding from external donors.
 For the past 10 years, Toronto Community Housing has also engaged residents in PB processes to decide on the best ways to use capital funds to improve communities.

 And, the City of Edmonton conducted a pilot project with the University of Alberta to use a citizen panel in the 2010-2011 budget process.
 In this case, a panel of 49 randomly-selected Edmontonians met over six Saturdays in the spring of 2009 to deliberate over the city’s spending priorities.
 The panel developed two new directions and four recommendations for city council to consider in setting the budget priorities.

 While each of these initiatives can be viewed as examples of best practices in open engagement, the best initiatives go beyond simply implementing an online discussion forum or using social media to engage citizens in government decision making.
 The best initiatives in open engagement are iterative in nature and are customized to ensure relevance for the particular constituency.
 MW

 Adam Froman is the CEO of Delvinia, a Toronto-based digital strategy and innovation firm, and the founder of the Centre for e-Democracy, a charitable organization dedicated to initiating, translating, and disseminating academic research on the impact of digital technologies on politics and democracy.
-Adam and his team recently worked with the City of Guelph to define a five-year action plan to move the municipality towards open government.
+Adam and his team recently worked with the City of Guelph to define a five-year action plan to move the municipality toward open government.
 This project involved an extensive review of best practices in jurisdictions around the world.